allanice001/slactorbot/README.md

 For instance if I have my bot_name configured as `dlbot` and I've got a plugin called `example.py` I'd type:

+# Installation with pip

+`pip install --upgrade slactorbot`

+Then run it and specify a valid config file.

+`slactorbot /etc/slactorbot/config.yaml`

+If you want to leave it running on a server I'd start it under supervisor or an init script.

+You'll need to drop new plugins into the plugins dir printed out when slactorbot starts.
+This isn't configurable yet.

 `dlbot example text`

 Into the slack channel configured in the config.
 This would run whatever logic is in the example.py plugin